Digital Learning in SFUSD

 Meet the Digital Learning Team

 Dr. Michael Bloemsma, Program Administrator for Digital Learning, is the liaison for all Middle Schools and program manager for the Verizon Innovative Learning Schools (VILS) 1:1 technology schools, as well as other middle school technology programs.
 Dr. Bloemsma has over 20 years of experience in education and has worked as a classroom teacher, professor, and technology leader at the school, district, and county levels.
 He received his Ed.D.
-In Educational Administration and Leadership, with an emphasis in Technology Leadership from University of California, Irvine.
+In Educational Administration and Leadership, with an emphasis in Technology Leadership from University of California, Irvine in 2013.

 Steve Kesel started in education as a second grade teacher.
 He then spent over a decade supporting teacher professional growth in their math instruction and their providing students with innovative, technology-enhanced learning experiences.
 Since becoming Digital Learning Program Administrator in SFUSD, he supported team members with developing the DLeaF teacher-leader program, the Digital Learning Scope & Sequence, digital storytelling PD, and other projects.
 Currently, leads the Department of Technology’s work with supporting families during distance learning.

 Zareen Poonen Levien is the Personalized Learning Environments Program Manager, Seesaw lead, Cohort Partnerships Coordinator for PK-5.
 Previously 3rd grade classroom teacher and technology specialist at César Chávez Elementary School where she led initiatives on Project Based Learning and Complex Instruction.
 Outside of work, Zareen is a vocalist and independent filmmaker. @MsZareen